 - 2 eggs (beaten lightly)

-- 6 tablespoon butter (cooled and melted)
+- 6 tablespoons butter (salted or unsalted, cooled and melted)

-- ¼ cup plain yogurt {you can substitute Greek yogurt}
+- ¼ cup plain yogurt (you can substitute Greek yogurt)

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

-For the Topping
+For the Streusel Topping

-- 3 tablespoon flour
+- 3 tablespoons all-purpose flour

 Instructions

-- Adjust oven rack to lower-middle position and heat oven to 350 degrees F. Grease and flour bottom only of a regular loaf pan, or grease and flour bottom and sides of a nonstick loaf pan.
+- Adjust oven rack to lower-middle position and heat oven to 350 degrees F. Grease and flour the bottom only of a regular loaf pan, or grease and flour the bottom and sides of a nonstick loaf pan.

-- Whisk flour, sugar, baking soda, salt, and walnuts if using together in a large bowl and set aside.
+- Whisk flour, sugar, baking soda, salt, and walnuts (if using) together in a large bowl and set aside.

 - Mix mashed bananas, yogurt, eggs, butter, and vanilla with a wooden spoon in a medium bowl.
 Gently fold the banana mixture into dry ingredients with a rubber spatula until just combined.
-Don't over mix.
+Don't over-mix.

 - Serve warm or at room temperature.